F1 Testing: Charles Leclerc fastest on final day for impressive Ferrari but Red Bull remain strong

 You can now start receiving messages and alerts for the latest breaking sports news, analysis, in-depth features and videos from our dedicated WhatsApp channel!

-Watch pre-season testing live and then every round of the new season, starting with the Bahrain Grand Prix from February 29-March 2.
+Watch every round of the new Formula 1 season, starting with the Bahrain Grand Prix from Thursday February 29 to Saturday March 2.
 Stream every F1 race and more with a NOW Sports Month Membership